Corporate Governance Structure

 Moreover, GC also takes into account the Board Diversity Policy, which includes the ratio of independent directors and female directors (Gender diversity), the diversity of race or ethnicity and nationality as well as the diverse knowledge, skills, experience and specialization that correspond with the Company’s business industry (Materials Industry) according to GC Board Skills Matrix without any discrimination based on gender, ethnicity, nationality, color, race, or religion.
 GC also considers the directors’ pool of trusted organizations, namely the State Enterprise Policy Office (SEPO) and the Thai Institute of Directors Association (IOD) or the compilation of a list of candidates provided by the Nomination and Remuneration Committee.
 This would promote and achieve a diverse and suitable board composition, which enhances the Board of Directors’ performance consistent with the Company’s current and future business strategies and goals efficiently.

-Details of Board Nomination and Board Diversity Policy can be found under Item (9) Nomination and appointment of Directors on page 17-18 in Corporate Governance and Business Code of Conduct Handbook as well as the Company’s criteria for nomination and appointment of directors.
+Details of Board Nomination and Board Diversity Policy can be found under Item (9) Nomination and appointment of Directors on revised edition 2025, pages 17-18 in Corporate Governance and Business Code of Conduct Handbook as well as the Company’s criteria for nomination and appointment of directors.

-As of February 28th, 2025, GC’s board composition comprises 15 directors, fourteen of whom are non-executive directors and one executive director.
+As of February 1st, 2026, GC’s board composition comprises 15 directors, 14 of whom are non-executive directors and one executive director.
 In addition, GC clearly determines the board’s structure, composition, qualification as well as duty and responsibility to suit the size and nature of its business.

 Additionally, GC mandates that more than half of the Board of Directors must be independent directors.
 This is to ensure that independent directors and entire board members can fulfill their roles and responsibilities efficiently and exercise independent judgment.
 The roles and responsibilities of the Chairman of the Board of Directors and the Chief Executive Officer are clearly separated.
 The two positions must not be held by the same person.
 In addition, GC establishes the definition of Independent Director Qualification which is different and more stringent than the Independent Director Qualification of Notification of Capital Market Supervisory Board Tor Jor.
 39/2559, issued by the Securities and Exchange Commission of Thailand (SEC) and the Independent Director Criteria of S&P Global CSA.